marlenunez/dev-podcasts/README.md

 <li><a href="http://msdevshow.com/">MS Dev Show</a></li>
 </ul>

-My idea is to show the most recent date to the title of each one.
+My idea is to add the last published date to the title of each one with node js and cheerios (see last_updated.js for a sample).